 - Immune deficiency benefit related to HIV/AIDS.
 Requires registration for the benefit.

 - 1 HIV test and flu vaccination per beneficiary per annum.

 - Infant paediatric benefit that consists of 2 consultations before the age of one and one consultation in the following year.

 - Childhood illness benefit; 1 GP consultation per year from the ages of 2 to 12 years.

 Bonita Hospital plan has another hospital network option called the BonCap option.
 This option costs less but in return you will receive limited hospital cover plus additional day-to-day cover at a network-based GP.

 Even though standard hospital plans cost more that network plans it is still an affordable medical aid option.
 With a network option, you might have added day-to-day benefits but those are limited per annum and to network service providers.
 Non-network options have better benefits in any private hospital, but you will not receive any day-to-day benefits.

-Remember; network options might be cheaper but the medical care you receive will still be the same, only the place you receive the care will differ.
+Remember this: network options might be cheaper but the medical care you receive will still be the same, but only the place you receive the care will differ.

 So between the two Bonita Hospital plan options you will be able to find a medical aid plan that suits your needs and your pocket.